 Well, no need to worry here, I worked out the perfect pipable frosting with only 3-ingredients!

-Organic shortening, such as the brands I suggest in the ingredient list, is lighter and less greasy than butter or coconut oil, and more of a blank slate regarding flavor so you can more easily influence that with additions such as chocolate, tea, berries, etc.
+And the shortening I recommend is also organic.
+Using shortening in frosting is interesting because it is lighter and less greasy than butter or coconut oil, and more of a blank slate regarding flavor so you can more easily influence that with additions such as chocolate, tea, berries, etc.

-Now, make no mistake, when I say shortening, I do NOT mean that poison that begins with “C” of yester-unhealthy-baking-year — I mean an organic, sustainably harvested, fair-trade, non-GMO, non-hydrogenated (NO trans fats) version, process without hexane or other dangerous chemicals, and whose source is coconut and other plants.
+Now, make no mistake, when I say shortening, I do not mean some overly processed brand.
+I mean an organic, sustainably harvested, fair-trade, non-GMO, non-hydrogenated (NO trans fats) version, process without hexane or other dangerous chemicals, and whose source is coconut and other plants.

 I provide two brand options in the ingredient list below!